MAT-IV/MAT-IV.github.io/teams.md

         <!-- Overview -->
         <h3>Overview</h3>
         <p>
-          During the 2023–2024 season, the Micro Class aircraft was designed around strict goals for under-25 ft takeoff distance, maximized takeoff and payload-to-empty-weight ratios, and robust stability and control, all guided by clearly defined KPPs and RAPs.
+          During the 2023–2024 season, the Micro Class aircraft was designed around strict goals for under-25 ft takeoff distance, maximized takeoff and payload-to-empty-weight ratios, and robust stability and control, all guided by clearly defined Key Performance Parameters and Risk Analysis Parameters.
 The team moved to a Warren-truss fuselage with an upward-tapered boom, a NACA 6412-based flapped wing, and a conventional empennage with flaperons, leveraging a suite of in-house tools and CFD to converge on a light but capable configuration.
 In my advisor role, I worked primarily with the leadership team to ensure that structural concepts stayed consistent with these performance targets while remaining buildable within schedule and budget constraints.
           <br><br>
           On the structural side, I coached the team through major architecture decisions such as selecting and refining the Warren-truss fuselage, integrating plywood wing boxes and payload interfaces, and evolving from box spars to truss spars in the wings to improve strength-to-weight performance.
 I helped guide their use of SkyCiv and FEA to set preliminary sizing for truss members, ribs, spars, and landing gear, emphasizing consistent factors of safety, realistic load cases, and the importance of matching structural assumptions to aerodynamic loads and dynamic behavior.
 For the empennage, I assisted as they developed a horizontal stabilizer integrated into the boom and an all-moving vertical stabilizer sized around center-of-pressure location and allowable deflection, ensuring the structures supported the dynamic stability characteristics quantified by the aerodynamics team.
           <br><br>